-Perhaps you’ve heard of the four spiritual dimensions (olamos), and how the soul of Moshe Rabeinu, the tzaddik, has its roots in the highest of levels.
-The levels are (this is obviously simplistic and I don’t really know what I’m saying): asiyah – the world of doing, yetzirah – the world of formation, briyah – the world of creation, and atzilus – the world of emanation, or close proximity.
+Perhaps you’ve heard of the four spiritual dimensions (olamos), and how the soul of Moshe Rabeinu, the tzaddik, has its roots in the highest of these levels.
+The levels are (this is obviously simplistic and not totally accurate): asiyah – the world of doing, yetzirah – the world of formation, briyah – the world of creation, and atzilus – the world of emanation, or close proximity (To God).

 On the level of yetzirah, the angels take on more complete identities though they are entirely aware of their source, and finally on the level of asiyah a being even has the ability to totally deny one’s creator.
 On the sub-level of klipah (husks, shells of evil that keep you away from the fruit of good), one’s false sense of identity completely takes over – one becomes the center of one’s own distorted universe – one’s own false idol.

-Another way the olamos are described is by their mix of good and evil, tov and rah.
+Another way the olamos are described is by their mix of good and evil, tov and rah, as God is the essence of good.
 Atlizus is completely good.
 Briyah is mostly good.
 Yetzirah is half and half, and asiyah is mostly bad.
 Klipah of course, would be entirely bad.
 (Excepting the hidden spark of good which keeps it alive.)